Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 This module supports autoprobe and multiple chips.

-Note: the binding of amplifier is dependent on hardware.
+Note: the woke binding of amplifier is dependent on hardware.
 If there is no sound even though all channels are unmuted, try to specify other gpio connection via amp_gpio option.
 For example, a Panasonic notebook might need ``amp_gpio=0x0d``